inspircd/docs/docs/4/breaking-changes.md

 - The clones module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_clones` to install it.

 - The gecosban module has been renamed to realnameban.
 In order to upgrade you should change your module tag to point to the new name.
+You will still be able to link against v3 servers that use the old name.

 - The lockserv module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_lockserv` to install it.